 By Faye M Smith

-"Don't worry, tantric sex is a lot easier than you think," says sex and relationship guru Oloni, who is an official ambassador for the sexual wellness brand Lovehoney.
 "Tantric sex doesn't just work for millionaire musicians and their film producer wives!
-Couples have been enjoying Tantra for years – it allows you to experience multiple orgasms lasting 20 minutes each."
+Couples have been enjoying Tantra for years – and it can allow you to experience multiple orgasms lasting 20 minutes each," says sex and relationship guru, and Lovehoney ambassador Oloni.

 What is tantric sex?

-Still not sure what is tantric sex?
-"Put simply, it is a slow form of sex that increases intimacy and can create a mind-body connection, which can lead to more powerful and prolonged orgasms," says Oloni.
+"Tantra means the weaving and expansion of energy," explains Oloni.
+"Put simply, it is a slow form of sex that increases intimacy and creates a mind-body connection, which can lead to more powerful and prolonged orgasms," says Oloni.

-"Yes!" says Oloni.
 "If you put more time and effort into sex, you will reach a higher and more intense form of ecstasy."
-Sounds good to us.

 How to have tantric sex